 2. All in One Coffee and Espresso Machines:

-This is most budget friendly and simplest choice.
+This is the most budget-friendly and simplest choice.
 While it doesn’t have the rave reviews of some other Delonghi machines, it gets the job done.
 If you want something under two hundred dollars that can brew both espresso and coffee, and a design that takes up less counter space, this might be a machine to at least consider.
-It also has the warming feature, so you have a convenient place to keep your coffee warm for up to two hours.
+It also has a warming feature, so you have a convenient place to keep your coffee warm for up to two hours.